MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflows-deployment.md

 The scope determines who the workflow runs against.
 This is defined by a rule that will filter users based on a condition.
 For example, the rule, `"rule": "(department eq 'sales')"` runs the task only on users who are members of the sales department.

 The trigger determines when the workflow runs.
-This can either be, on-demand, which is immediate, or time based.
-Most of the predefined templates in the portal are time based.
+This can either be, on-demand, which is immediate, or run on a schedule.
+Most of the predefined templates in the portal are based to run on a schedule when their trigger is met.

-For more information on workflow execution conditions, see: [Lifecycle Workflow execution conditions and scheduling](lifecycle-workflow-execution-conditions.md).

 ### Attribute information
 The scope of a workflow uses attributes under the rule section.
 You can add the following extra conditionals to further refine **who** the tasks are applied to.